getify/Functional-Light-JS/ch8.md

 // HELLO WORLD!
 ```

-`stringMap(..)` is a string functor.
-You can define a mapping function for any data structure, and as long as it follows these rules, it's a functor.
+`stringMap(..)` allows a string to be a functor.
+You can define a mapping function for any data structure; as long as the utility follows these rules, the data structure is a functor.

 ## Filter